muammerhallac/codecomplete-2-reading-notes/README.md

+# What is this project about'?'

-# Reading notes for Code Complete Second Edition by Steve McConnell
+Reading notes for Code Complete Second Edition by Steve McConnell